‘Deeds not Words’

 All sorts of wonderful things happened since I got my own garden including an inspiring, energetic, incredible Chap storming into my life and staying.

-I plan alot of adventures sitting in my garden.
+I plan a lot of our adventures sitting in my garden.

 I think this blog is going to be about: